 What are Record Sealing and Expungement?

 While the terms record sealing and expungement are often used interchangeably, these remedies are distinct under Ohio law.
 Expungement offers almost complete destruction of a record, with law enforcement often being the only entity retaining access.
 Sealing removes the record from public view so that it no longer appears on most background checks, though some government and law enforcement agencies can continue to access it for certain purposes.
-The Drug Enforcement and Policy Center manages Opportunity Port, a statewide program that provides sealing and expungement application assistance to Ohio residents with Ohio criminal records.
+The Drug Enforcement and Policy Center manages Opportunity Port, a program that provides sealing and expungement application assistance to eligible Ohio residents with Ohio criminal records.

 What is a Pardon?